DreamHost vs HostGator 2026: Which Hosting Is Actually Worth Your Money?

 Mobile App

-Neither host has a standout mobile app — and honestly, this is an area the whole industry has been embarrassingly slow to develop.
+Neither host has a standout mobile app.
 DreamHost offers a basic app for account management.
 HostGator's app covers domains, billing, and basic hosting settings.
-Neither replaces a desktop experience for anything substantive.
-Don't make your hosting decision based on the app.
+Neither replaces a desktop experience for anything substantial.
+Don't base your hosting decision on the app.

-Winner: Tie — both apps are functional but not impressive.
+Winner: Tie — both apps are functional but forgettable.

 Security & Compliance

 DreamHost includes free SSL, automated backups, domain privacy, and malware scanning on higher-tier plans.
-They've also been notably resistant to government data requests — there's actually documented history of this going back years — which is a point of genuine differentiation for privacy-focused users.
+They've also been notably resistant to government data requests — there's documented history of this — which matters for privacy-focused users.

-HostGator includes free SSL and SiteLock integration, though SiteLock's more useful features are paid add-ons that can feel like upselling at the worst possible moment (i.e., when something's already gone wrong).
+HostGator includes free SSL and SiteLock integration, though SiteLock's better features are paid add-ons that feel like upselling at the worst possible moment (when something's already gone wrong).
 Automated backups are available but aren't free on all plans.

 Winner: DreamHost on security value and privacy practices.